NHSH-MRI-Physics/Scottish-Medium-ACR-Analysis-Framework/README.md

 On the ACR Phantom, the slice position can be determined by examining two bars located at the top of the phantom.
 The difference in the bars height coresponds to the error in slice position.
 The code produces a line profile over each bar and determines the offset between them.
 Hence it can compute the slice position error.

 ### Spatial Resolution
+### Contrast Response
+On slice 1 there is a series of dot matrices designed to measure resoloution performance.
+For each grid, this module automatically attempts to determine what row and coloumn in each grid yeilds the highest contrast response.
+This is repeated for each grid yeilding a contrast response value as a function of grid size.
+### Modulation Transfer Function
+### Manual (Recomended option)

 ### Slice Thickness
 The ACR phantom contains two ramps which depending on the slice thickness will appear longer or shorter.
 The code draws a line over each bar and compute the full width half maximum of the profile.
 Based on the width of the profile, the slice thickness can be deteremined.